 - Three Strategies for 21st Century Teaching & Learning

 - Expertise to Support Technology-enriched Teaching & Learning

 2009 Education Technology Plan for K-12 Public Schools in Washington State

 Educational Technology Assessments.
 OSPI must report the number of school districts that use the OSPI-developed assessments for educational technology (RCW 28A.655.075).
-Over the 2017-2018 school year, teachers integrated a total of 80,046 assessments into their practice.
+This assessment is currently underway and will be updated upon completion.